dvsekhvalnov/jose2go/README.md

 }
 ```

+### Two phase validation
+In some cases validation (decoding) key can be unknown prior to examining token content.
+For instance one can use different keys per token issuer or rely on headers information to determine which key to use, do logging or other things.

+**jose2go** allows to pass `func(headers map[string]interface{}, payload string) key interface{}` callback instead of key to `jose.Decode(..)`.
+Callback will be executed prior to decoding and integrity validation and will recieve parsed headers and payload as is (for encrypted tokens it will be cipher text).
+Callback should return key to be used for actual decoding process.

+Example of decoding signed token with callback:

+Example of decoding encrypted token with callback:

 ### Dealing with keys
 **jose2go** provides several helper methods to simplify loading & importing of elliptic and rsa keys.
 Import `jose2go/keys/rsa` or `jose2go/keys/ecc` respectively: